-Under the hood, the batch processing is run through Craft's Tasks service, which will allow you to process plenty of images at once, without timing out or running into memory issues.
+Under the hood, the batch processing is run through Craft's Queue service, which will allow you to process plenty of images at once, without timing out or running into memory issues.

 Additionally, using the plugin settings page (Bulk Resize tab), you can bulk-resize all assets in a single folder.

-Each time an image is processed (resized or cropped), a log item will be created to provide feedback on the task that has occured.
+Each time an image is processed, a log item will be created to provide feedback on the task that has occurred.
 Particularly useful for resizing images.
-When using the Element Action, or bulk resizing, you'll be shown a summary of files resized and their state (as below).
+When using the Element Action, or bulk resizing, you'll be shown a summary of files resized and their state.

 A detailed Log screen shows further detail on each image that's been processed.